milangupta4/milangupta4.github.io/_posts/2025-01-25-disney-hotstar-product-analytics.md

 ---

-Disney + Hotstar is an OTT application, that streams Disney content exclusively, and in addition has licenses to broadcast a number of sports, including premier league.
+Disney + Hotstar is an OTT app that streams assorted content to viewers in India.

+Hotstar has exclusive access to Disney’s unique IP  - which includes Marvel, Star Wars & Pixar.

+In addition, Hotstar has licenses to broadcast a number of sports, predominantly cricket.
+They held the IPL digital rights until 2022, and still retain rights for a number of fixtures featuring the Indian cricket team.

+### Disney + Hotstar is the OTT app with 2nd highest number of Paid Subscribers in India

+Historically, Hotstar was the first OTT platform to emerge in India, much before the entry of Netflix or Prime Video.

 They have different types of customers amongst their base.
 Hotstar is looking to drive subscription revenue further, through a mix of acquisition strategies, retention strategies and in addition identify alternative revenue streams (say Ads for non-premium users)

 Disney+Hotstar has the 2nd highest number of paid subscriptions in India.
 Prime Video, which is bundled alongside Amazon Prime delivery service, has a total of 66 million subscribers in India.

-Disney + Hotstar has 34 million subscribers
+At about 34 million subscribers, Hotstar slightly edges Netflix’s 28.5 million subscribers in India.

-In 3rd Netflix has about 30 million subscribers (Netflix reports subscription stats for APAC at 57 million.
+(Netflix reports subscription stats for APAC at 57 million.
 Assuming that India’s 500mn strong internet population contributes to 50% of that number.
-Netflix is considerably more expensive than other competitors such as Hotstar, Prime Video & JioCinema).
+Netflix is considerably more expensive than other competitors such as Hotstar, Prime Video & JioCinema, which is a critical factor in the cost-conscious Indian market).

 Hotstar also has an ARPU of $1.05 - the contribution here comes from across subscription usage and advertising usage.

-Acko has run a sticky insurance campaign around Sports content such as Premier League.
-Those contents have higher potential for ARPU compared to cricket, which is more suitable for broad-based products.

-Note: The goal here is to showcase the metrics that a business like Disney + Hotstar would be considering.
-The goal here is to merge metrics thinking with Business & Customer contexts.
+Note: This is mainly an exercise the understand the metrics that a business like Disney + Hotstar might be tracking on a regular basis.
+These metrics represent signals on how users are responding to the platform.

 There will be 3 tracks along which we review metrics: